makeabilitylab/physcomp/sensors/photoresistors.md

 ### Measuring photoresistance with a multimeter

-To get your own empirical sense of a photoresistor's resistance as a function of light, try hooking it up to a multimeter (with the ohmmeter setting).
+If you have a multimeter, let's use it to get your own empirical sense of a photoresistor's resistance as a function of light.
+Hook up each leg of the photoresistor to the multimeter (with the ohmmeter setting): one leg to the red probe and the other to the black probe (either orientation works as photoresistors have no polarity).
 What do you observe?

 Here's the results of our own informal experiments: